A Preterist Commentary on Revelation 20: Summary and Highlights

 The Battle of Gog and Magog

-Revelation 20 Preterist Commentary Intro: During the Thousand Years between the Jewish War and the Crusades, what was once called Israel or Palestine became predominately Christian.
+Revelation 20 Preterist Commentary Intro: During the Thousand Years between the Jewish War and the Crusades, Israel became predominately Christian.

 Revelation 20 Preterist Commentary Intro: During the Thousand Years between the Jewish War and the Crusades, Israel Enjoyed Unprecedented Peace.

 During the thousand years between the Jewish War and the Crusades, Judea enjoyed relative peace.
-This peace; only briefly interrupted by the Bar Kokhba Rebellion, the Sassanid invasion and occasional bouts of Roman persecution; continued until A.D.
-313 when Emperor Constantine granted religious liberty.6 Then in A.D.
+This peace; only briefly interrupted by the Bar Kokhba Rebellion, the Sassanid invasion, the Fatimid assault (A.D.
+970-1030) and occasional bouts of Roman persecution which continued until A.D.
+313 when Emperor Constantine granted religious liberty.7 Then in A.D.
 614, the Persians attacked Jerusalem.
 After a twenty day siege, the city fell and thousands of Christians were killed.
 Political control of the city was then turned over to the Jewish people before Christians finally reestablished control three years later.
 In A.D.
-638, Moslems negotiated the peaceful surrender of the city; and for the next three hundred years, Christianity flourished unmolested under Moslem rule.7
+638, Moslems negotiated the peaceful surrender of the city; and for the next three hundred years, Christianity flourished unmolested under Moslem rule.8

 Revelation 20 Preterist Commentary Intro: In A.D.
 1071, One Thousand Years After the Jewish War, the Seljuk Turks took control of Judea, Molested Christian Pilgrims and Incited the Crusades.